 - Once a written bid has been submitted and/or a live bid has been accepted during the auction, it cannot be withdrawn except by leave of the circuit court.
 Any bidder who attempts to withdraw his/her bid after it has been accepted by the Special Commissioner of Sale may be required to forfeit his/her deposit.

-- The costs of any title search and all recording costs will be at the expense of the purchaser.
+- All recording costs (including but not limited to any grantor’s tax/fee) will be at the expense of the purchaser.
 All property will be conveyed by Special Warranty Deed.

 - Announcements made the day of sale take precedence over any prior verbal or written terms of sale.

 The Special Commissioner of Sale represents that information regarding the property to be offered for sale, including acreage, type of improvements, etc., is taken from tax and/or land records, and is not guaranteed for either accuracy or completeness.
 Bidders are encouraged to make their own investigation to determine the condition, accessibility and occupancy status of each property and to bid accordingly.
 The sale will be made subject to matters visible upon inspection, and to restrictions, conditions, rights-of -way and easements, if any, contained in the instruments constituting the chain of title.
 Any costs incurred by a bidder to inspect or investigate any property are the bidder's.